fbac/sklookup-go/README.md

 }
 ```

-- Or by attaching a file descript, when the caller and target processes are the same.
+- Or by attaching a file descriptor, when the caller and target processes are the same.

 ```go
 import "github.com/fbac/sklookup-go/pkg/ebpf"